British Male Voice Over Actor

 Kielder Observatory is a very special place to visit.
 As the largest outreach facility for optical astronomy outreach in the country, it’s a spectacular place to visit, regardless of the weather.”

-As well as look after daily operations and planning, Dan presents Astronomy related subjects to the General Public, Schools, Community Centres and Hospitals, and if the weather is clear, of course star gazes!
+As well as look after daily operations, curation and planning, Dan presents Astronomy related subjects to the General Public at live in person events, on television and radio and if the weather is clear, of course star gazes!

 Astronomy has taken Dan globe trotting to some of the most spectacular locations across the world.